nwo-strap/gamebus-fhir-layer/docs/source/tutorial4_fhir_api.rst

 .. image:: image/fhir_api_search.png
   :width: 500

-The response is FHIR `Bundle`_ resource, it's a blundle of requested walk activities (FHIR Observation data) with full url to each observation.
+The response is FHIR `Bundle`_ resource, it's a bundle of requested walk activities (FHIR Observation data) with full URL to each observation.

 Try other search parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Observation also support other search parameters besides :code:`code`.
+Observation supports other search parameters besides :code:`code`.

 Here are some examples you could try: